 - Legumes (beans, lentils)

-By replenishing your glycogen stores promptly and consistently, you’ll be better prepared for your next training session and reduce the risk of overtraining.
+By refilling your glycogen stores quickly and consistently, you’ll be better set for your next training session and lower your risk of overtraining.

 3. Hydrate Strategically for Optimal Performance and Recovery

-Proper hydration is a critical component of any nutrition strategy for optimal athletic recovery.
-Even mild dehydration can significantly impact your performance and hinder the recovery process.
-To ensure you’re adequately hydrated:
+Proper hydration is a critical part of any nutrition strategy for optimal athletic recovery.
+Even mild dehydration can significantly hamper your performance and slow the recovery process.
+To make sure you’re well-hydrated:

 - Drink water throughout the day, not just during and after exercise